mhurley100/pands-project/README.md

 6. Predict Iris class or species: knn = neighbors.KNeighborsClassifier(n_neighbors=1)
 knn.fit(X, y)
-7. Predict Iris Species (4cm x 4cm sepal and 4cm x 2cm petal?
+7. Predict Iris Species (4cm x 4cm sepal and 4cm x 2cm petal)
 print(iris.target_names[knn.predict([[3, 5, 3, 3]])])

 ### Data Analysis:
-Àccuracy is 0.9 or 90%.
+KNN can be used for predicting class membership.
+An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its nearest K neighbours.
+It can also be used for regression — output is the value for the object (predicts continuous values).
+This value is the average (or median) of the values of its k nearest neighbours.
+Accuracy is 90% which gives high confidence.
+This is a step change in data analytics, machine learning can predict outcomes.
 The confusion matrix provides an indication of the three errors made.
 Finally, the classification report provides a breakdown of each class by precision, recall, f1-score and support showing excellent results (granted the validation dataset was small).
-KNN can predict an Iris class if data on the 4 variables is provided.
+KNN can predict an Iris class if data on the 4 variables with the data provided.

 ## Insights and Comparative Analysis
 Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with high levels of accuracy.
 However, the Iris dataset can be analysed almost as effectively with only one variable - petal width.
 Using multiple variables makes simple analysis more difficult to explain and critique.
 Also, it has been established that a variety of classification methods yield good results on Iris however Iris is predictable and relatively easy to classify.